ray-project/ray/doc/source/rllib/key-concepts.rst

     identified by a ``ModuleID``.
 This way, arbitrarily complex multi-model and multi-agent algorithms can be implemented.

-In a nutshell, ``RLModules`` carry the neural networks and define how to use them during the three phases of a model's reinforcement learning lifecycle: Exploration (collecting training data), inference (production/deployment), and training (computing loss function inputs).
+In a nutshell, ``RLModules`` carry the neural network models and define how to use them during the three phases of the models'
+RL lifecycle: Exploration (collecting training data), inference (production/deployment), and training (computing loss function inputs).

 .. link to new RLModule docs